-A pickle fork is a specialized fork used for spearing pickles out of the jar.
+A pickle fork is specifically used for spearing pickles out of the jar.
 It often has two or three sharp tines and features a thin and long handle.
 These pickle forks are smaller than a table fork yet slightly bigger than a cocktail fork.

 With the help of this pickle fork, you can easily pick your favorite pickles up without any difficulty.
-Using this utensil also prevents your fingers from the brine of pickles so your hands are still clean after finishing the food.
+Using this utensil also prevents your fingers from touching the brine of pickles, keeping your hands clean after finishing the food.

 16. Spaghetti Fork

 Which utensil is the best to help you have a complete dining experience with spaghetti?
-Many people will think about a dinner fork, right?
-However, a spaghetti fork does it even better.
+While many people will think about a dinner fork, a spaghetti fork does it even better.